moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 exercises using a modern alternative to Autolev (the prior software used in this course) that I co-developed and maintain called PyDy_.
 This resulted in about `20 Jupyter notebooks`_ that I plan to turn into a companion interactive text as the years progress.
-I developed two new lectures to provide students an introduction to trajectory optimization of dynamic systems.
+I also managed to develop two new lectures to provide students an introduction to trajectory optimization of dynamic systems.
 Additionally, I made all of the `lecture videos`_ available on YouTube for public consumption and already have several hundred views.

 .. _PyDy: http://www.pydy.org
 .. _20 Jupyter notebooks: https://moorepants.github.io/mae223/pages/schedule.html